trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 reflected in the current.
-Then, stating in early 2008, a more detailed evaluation was performed to see if Trilinos should stitch over to CMake as the default (and soon only) supported build and test system (see "Why CMake?" in `TriBITS Overview <../overview/TribitsOverview.pdf>`_).
+Then, stating in early 2008, a more detailed evaluation was performed to see if Trilinos should stitch over to CMake as the default (and soon only) supported build and test system (see "Why CMake?" in `TriBITS Overview`_).
 This lead to the initial implementation of a scale-able package-based architecture (PackageArch) for the Trilinos CMake project in late 2008.
 This Trilinos CMake PackageArch system evolved over the next few years with development in the system slowing into 2010.
 This Trilinos CMake build system was then adopted as the build infrastructure for the CASL VERA effort in 2011 where CASL VERA packages were treated as add-on Trilinos packages (see Section `Multi-Repository Support`_).
 Over the next year, there was significant development of the system to support larger multi-repo projects in support of CASL VERA.
 That lead to the decision to formally generalize the Trilinos CMake PackageArch build system outside of Trilinos and the name TriBITS was formally adopted in November 2011.
 Work to refactor the Trilinos CMake system into a general reusable stand-alone CMake-based build system started in October 2011 and an initial implementation was complete in December 2011 when it was used for the CASL VERA build system.
 In early 2012, the ORNL CASL-related projects Denovo and SCALE (see [`SCALE`_]) adopted TriBITS as their native development build systems.
 Shortly after TriBITS was adopted the native build system for the the CASL-related University of Michigan code MPACT.
 In addition to being used in CASL, all of these codes also had a significant life outside of CASL.
 Because they used the same TriBITS build system, it proved relatively easy to keep these various codes integrated together in the CASL VERA code meta-build.
 At the same time, TriBITS well served the independent development teams and non-CASL projects independent from CASL VERA.
 Since the initial extraction of TriBITS from Trilinos, the TriBITS system was further extended and refined, driven by CASL VERA development and expansion.
-Independently, an early version of TriBITS from 2012 was adopted by the LiveV project\footnote{https://github.com/lifev/cmake}
-which was forked and extended independently.
+Independently, an early version of TriBITS from 2012 was adopted by the LiveV project\footnote{https://github.com/lifev/cmake} which was forked and extended independently.

 Note that a TriBITS "Package" is not the same thing as a "Package" in raw CMake terminology.
 In raw CMake, a "Package" is some externally provided bit